Su24-CS5004-Online-Lionelle/final-project-group-12/README.md

 * The application name and a brief description of the application The application name is G12 Zoo Management System.
 This is a comprehensive application designed to facilitate efficient zoo management using a Model-View-Controller (MVC) architecture with Java Swing for a rich and interactive user interface.
 Key features include Animal Management for adding, editing, and deleting animal records, managing species, feeding times, and health records; Enclosure Management for monitoring and maintaining enclosure conditions; Employee Management for handling employee roles, schedules, and records; Visitor Information for tracking visitor details and feedback; and Help and Support sections for FAQs and assistance.
 This system is designed to streamline zoo operations, improve data accuracy, and enhance overall management efficiency, making it a valuable tool for zoo administrators, keepers, and support staff.

-* Links to design documents and manuals https://docs.google.com/document/d/1O_sO9AKvfFi_5G2hLLhuA3nowhppxMk9Kv_AlIFhAiw/edit?usp=sharing
+* Links to design documents
+https://docs.google.com/document/d/1O_sO9AKvfFi_5G2hLLhuA3nowhppxMk9Kv_AlIFhAiw/edit?usp=sharing

 Pre design UML